chbeu/chbeu.github.io/content/post/_posts_wordpress/2020-01-13-my-talk-at-privacyweek-2019-is-finally-online.md

-You can also download it from the <a href="https://media.ccc.de/v/pw19-245-sag-mir-was-du-hrst-und-ich-sage-dir-wer-du-bist-" rel="noopener noreferrer" target="_blank">media.ccc.de archive</a>.
+You can also download it from the [media.ccc.de archive](https://media.ccc.de/v/pw19-245-sag-mir-was-du-hrst-und-ich-sage-dir-wer-du-bist-).
 Optionally, you can choose the audio track ''English'', where you hear the simultaneous translation into English.